praked/RTOS/MidExam/CoRoutines/Readme.md

 -Unlike subroutines, there is no main function to call coroutines in particular order and coordinate the results.
 Coroutines are cooperative that means they link together to form a pipeline.
 One coroutine may consume input data and send it to other which process it.
 Finally there may be a coroutine to display result.

-# Co-Routines in Python
+# Implementation of Co-Routines in C
-# Implementation

-The co-routine is implemented using Mutex locks, which make sure that only one portion of program is being executed.
-Provided this guarantee, there is no need to consider race conditions between these portions of code.
-Hence simple global variables can be used for data transfer.
+The co-routine is implemented using the concept of Threads and Mutex.
+The threads are created as different parallel subroutines to imitate the co-routine behaviour using the shared memory as a communication medium and mutex to protect unwanted access and executions.
+We are working on the assumption of the process working in a round robin fashion.

 # Simple co-routine test
 The output of the simple co-routine test is expected as follows,
 ```
-print_mesg co-routine #0 recieved message A
+print_add1 co-routine #0 recieved message 11
-print_digit co-routine #4 recieved message 1
+print_add1 co-routine #2 recieved message 2
-print_mesg co-routine #1 recieved message B
+print_add1 co-routine #1 recieved message 6
-print_digit co-routine #3 recieved message 2
+print_add1 co-routine #0 recieved message 3
-print_mesg co-routine #2 recieved message C
+print_add1 co-routine #2 recieved message 8
-print_mesg co-routine #1 recieved message X
+print_add1 co-routine #1 recieved message 32
-print_digit co-routine #3 recieved message 3
-print_mesg co-routine #2 recieved message Z

 ```

 # Snake and ladder game